 Bans and quota

 There are no specific bans or limitations on the export of timber from Guyana, although Guyana implemented a National Log Export Policy with the aim of dissuading the export of logs while encouraging added value manufacturing of forest products.
-The policy stipulates a differentiated scheme of export commission on log exports, based on species type.
+The policy stipulates a differentiated scheme of export commission on log exports, based on species type (royalty class).
 It ensures that, except in special cases, only concessionaires will be allowed to export logs which must originate from concessions allocated to them.
+Progressively increasing rates of export commission (currently max.
+20%) is in effect.
+A full ban on log exports has recently been proposed for a number of species (Purpleheart, Locust, Crabwood, Red Cedar, Washiba, Letterwood and Snakewood) in the National Log Export Policy for the period 2016 to 2020.

 Cites and protected species